Warren-s-Education/Python/README.md

 # Python
-A repository for practicing Python that is linked to my Jira Education project.
+A repository for practicing Python that is linked to my Jira 'Education' project.

 Branches: